tmerrien/energy-efficiency-G2-CS4120-Fall2025-UPEI/docs/MIDPOINT.md

 - Why one-hot encode categorical features (x6, x8)?
 - Why standardize numeric features for linear models but not trees?
 - How did you prevent data leakage?
+- How does our modular preprocessing pipeline (src/preprocessing/, src/data/) support reproducibility?
+- How does the CI/CD pipeline validate data integrity?
 -->
 Categorical features were one-hot encoded.
 This means that each category has been turned into its own binary column.
 This allowed the model to understand categorical data without assigning an importance or